No matter which part of the country you live in, you will experience extreme hot or cold temperatures at some point during the year.

 The degree of existing insulation in your house, condo or town home, determines how much this hot and cold air penetrates your cozy little box.

 Home insulation and weatherproofing is a big part of not only your comfort but for your overall utility costs as well.

 Aside from heat transfer mitigation, you can also reap the benefits of soundproofing the space.
-According to James Burkett, insulation is a thick medium that can absorb vibrational energy and prevent sound-waves from entering and exiting a space.
+Insulation is a thick medium that can absorb vibrational energy and prevent sound-waves from entering and exiting a space.